ctb/titus-blog/src/2014-scalable-cms-problems.rst

 memory-efficient probabilistic counting data structures, I'd love to know.
 We're already looking at Google's `sparsehash
 <https://code.google.com/p/sparsehash/>`__ for exact storage, but I
-think we can probably get 10x or better memory usage out of a probabilistic solution (see `the diginorm discussion in khmer-counting
+think we can probably get 10x or more improved memory usage out of a probabilistic solution (see `the diginorm discussion in khmer-counting
 <http://arxiv.org/abs/1309.2975>`__ for reasons why.)
 Note, it needs
 to be BSD-license-compatible before we can include it in khmer, which